mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/manual-deployment.md

    In `chef-repo` directory execute:

     ```shell
-    $EDITOR roles/runners-manager-private.json
+    $EDITOR roles/runners-manager-private-blue.json
     ```

-   where `runners-manager-private` is a role used by nodes that you are updating.
+   where `runners-manager-private-blue` is a role used by nodes that you are updating.

    In attributes list look for `cookbook-gitlab-runner:gitlab-runner:version` and change it to a version that you want to update.
 It should look like: